joshuar/go-hass-anything/docs/development/README.md

 go build
 ```

+The resulting `go-hass-anything` binary in the root of the repo should be ready
+to run.

 ## Packaging

 Go Hass Anything uses [Goreleaser](https://goreleaser.com/intro/) to create
-packages for Fedora, Arch and Ubuntu and
+packages for Fedora, Arch, and Ubuntu.
-[fyne-cross](https://github.com/fyne-io/fyne-cross) to create packages for
-Debian.

 To build a “local-only” package with Goreleaser: